LinkedIn is migrating to Microsoft Azure

 LinkedIn’s datacenters and employees

-In addition to its corporate data center in California, LinkedIn has four leased colo space datacenters.
+In addition to its corporate datacenter in California, LinkedIn has four leased colo space datacenters.
 Three are in the U.S. (Texas, Virginia, and Oregon), and one is in Singapore.
 That’s a lot of custom hardware and software that the company is about to give up.

 “The exact end state for those datacenters is unclear,” said Shroff.
 “In some cases, we will vacate them.
 In some cases, we may find new uses for those datacenters.
-All of our activities that currently happen in our own native dancers will migrate into the Azure public cloud.”
+All of our activities that currently happen in our own native datacenters will migrate into the Azure public cloud.”

 LinkedIn also isn’t expecting layoffs as a result of the move.